Undergraduate Level Courses

 From Burna Boy’s Afro-fusion music to the Dahomean female warriors in Woman King, and the youth-led 2020 protest against police brutality in Nigeria, West African people and cultures have remained central to popular imagination and political debates.
 This course invites students to explore the historical backdrop of the events, peoples, and ideas that have shaped West Africa’s evolution.
 It traverses the rise and fall of empires from the first millennium AD onwards, examines the emergence of European imperialism and anti-colonial resistance in the nineteenth and twentieth centuries, and concludes with the transformation in political and economic life from the 1960s to the present.
 The readings and discussions will emphasize the region’s contributions to global affairs and transnational movements’ influence on local developments.
 After taking this class, Students will understand how West Africans have adapted to changes and reflect on historical lessons that can shape the region’s future.
 Our study will include visits to the Smithsonian’s National Museum of African Art and the National Museum of African American History and Culture.

 In the period between 1000 and 1450, Europe was transformed from a provincial backwater into one of the most dynamic regions of the world.
 This course will explore how this transformation took place.
-It will provide a survey of the second half of the Middle Ages, concentrating on the political, economic, social, ecclesiastical, artistic and intellectual developments of the period.
-We will examine how some of the most important institutions of western civilization–representative assemblies, universities, and the nation-state, to cite a few examples–developed in this period.
-Classes will contain a mixture of lecture, discussion, and structured exercises (such as debates and re-creations of historical events), with a focus on analyzing primary sources in their historical context.
+It will provide a survey of the second half of the Middle Ages, concentrating on the political, economic, social, ecclesiastical, artistic, and intellectual developments of the period.
+We will examine how some of the most important institutions of Western civilization–representative assemblies, universities, and the nation-state, to cite a few examples–developed in this period.
+Classes will contain a mixture of lectures, discussions, and structured exercises (such as debates and re-creations of historical events), with a focus on analyzing primary sources in their historical context.

 Science and religion have played powerful roles in shaping Western civilization: unparalleled resources – human, financial, and natural – have been invested in each of them, and they can be associated with many of the West’s proudest accomplishments and cruelest wrongdoings.
 Thought of together, science and religion conventionally conjure up images of conflict.
 They are envisioned as rival forces associated with contending institutions and serving opposing interests.
 Historical controversies over the structure of the cosmos and modern-day debates over the science curriculum in U.S. high schools offer support to the conclusion that science and religion exist in an unrelenting state of warfare.
 The aim of this course is to test that generalization by examining the actual history, focusing on key episodes in which scientific and religious interests have intersected.